 - PHOTO GALLERY

+Ireland with Kids.
 Rolling green hills traversed by single lane roads lined with old rock walls connect tiny villages where locals gather in the town pub to play traditional Irish music sessions.
 Ireland is a vast and complex island, a place where Lewis Carrol’s phrase “the more things change the more they stay the same” rings very true.
 While Dublin is a very modern, cosmopolitan city, traditions remain strong with pubs blasting Irish music and an independent spirit that remains strong through generations.
 Once beyond Dublin, however, Ireland is mainly rural countryside punctuated with towns that seem lost in time.
 Many are saved that way for tourists, Killarney being a prime example, but even there an authentic Irish spirit prevails in traditional music sessions and Gaelic speaking locals.
-To the northwest, where tourism is less of a magnet, the real culture of Ireland shines through in farm towns and rural lifestyles and historical castles dotting the coast
+To the northwest, where tourism is less of a magnet, the real culture of Ireland with kids shines through in farm towns and rural lifestyles and historical castles dotting the coast

 and countryside.
 The dramatic landscapes of the rugged Atlantic coast, the limestone crags of the Burren and Connemara and the beautiful peninsulas made so famous in film here provide a setting like no other and the family will love exploring it all!